MayurDivate/TCGA_Data_Download/README.md

 # TCGA_Data_Download

+##  GDC Model
-##  Each entity in the GDC has a set of properties and links.
+Each entity in the GDC has a set of properties and links.

 ### Properties
 **Type** is a required property for all entities.
 Entity types include project, case, demographic, sample, read_group and others